 Action learning is a small group approach based on the idea that collective reflection on experience can expand and create new knowledge and improve practice.
 It is a practical approach with a structure and discipline likely to be useful to enhance self and peer reflection.
 It also helps people to develop and refresh questioning and listening skills useful in many professional and volunteer roles.
 Our approach is appreciative and relational – geared towards sets becoming sustainable by being self-facilitating over time.
 Action Learning can be offered face to face or on-line.
 If you are interested in commissioning or joining an action learning set, please get in touch.

-We are seeking to establish a small group of 5-6 participants able to commit to the series of five sessions, using Zoom video meetings.
+We are seeking to establish a small group of 5-6 participants able to commit to the full series of five sessions, using Zoom.
 Dates and times are:

 - Thursday 11 November 2021 (1-4pm, UTC)

 If you are interested, please contact Cathy to express an interest before 27th August 2021.
 Contact details: firstname.lastname@example.org

 The offer can also be adapted for an ‘in-house’/partnership group, with fees and timings by arrangement.